Today’s list is a combination of how historically significant the fight was and how good of a battle it turned out to be.

 From then on, the fight was bloody carnage as each fighter tried to win.
 Trinidad knocked Vargas down three more times in Round 12, forcing Jay Nady, the referee, to end the fight.
 This was a thrilling victory in an epic slugfest.

 In the rematch of their hotly contested first fight a year prior, Ramirez and Rosario put on a show in 1984.
 Rosario appeared to be on his way to another win.
 The Puerto Rican looked to add to his close decision victory with a knockout this time, as he floored Ramirez in the first and second rounds.
-Check out the best bookmakers for betting on boxing.

 But Ramirez remained undeterred.
 He pressed forward, caught Rosario with a right hand in Round 3 and slugged his way to the impressive Round 4 knockout win.